 Upcoming NAMI PA, Main Line events include:

-Family-to-Family (F2F), a course structured to help family members understand and support a relative diagnosed with a serious mental illness while maintaining their own well-being, will begin on Tuesday, February 27, and will meet once a week for 12 weeks from 7-9:30 p.m. at the Lankenau Medical Center in Wynnewood.
-The course is taught by trained volunteer family members who know what it’s like to have a loved one with a serious mental illness.
+Our Family-to-Family Education Course will begin on Tuesday, March 5, and will meet one night per week for 12 weeks at Lankenau Medical Center in Wynnewood.
+Family-to-Family (F2F) is a course structured to help family members understand and support a relative diagnosed with a serious mental illness while maintaining their own well-being.
+The cours is taught by trained volunteer family members who know what it’s like to have a loved one with a serious mental illness.
 F2F is offered as a community service without charge.
+Registration is required.
 For questions or to register, please contact Judy Green at 610-668-7917 or F2FMainLine@aol.com.
-Registration is Required.

 Our support group for family members of people with mental illness meets on the first Monday of every month at 7:00 p.m. in Bryn Mawr.
 For more information, please contact Diane at 610-247-4545.